-When identifying the best style to use when leading a team, we have to consider several different factors, and it's easy choose the wrong approach.
+When thinking about the best way to lead a team, we have to consider several different factors, and it's easy choose the wrong approach.
 When this happens, morale, effectiveness, and productivity can suffer.

-Path-Goal Theory is a model that can help you think about your leadership style, based on your team's motivations and expectations, and your current situation.
-In this article, we'll look at Path-Goal Theory, and show you how you can apply it to your own situation.
+Path-Goal Theory helps you identify an effective approach to leadership, based on what your people want and your current situation.
+In this article, we'll look at Path-Goal Theory, and we'll explore how you can apply it to your own situation.

 Psychologist, Robert House, developed Path-Goal Theory in 1971, and then redefined and updated it in a 1996 article in The Leadership Quarterly.
 Let's look at some of the elements of the theory.

 "When I started using Mind Tools, I was not in a supervisory position.
 Now I am.
 Along with that came a 12% increase in salary." – Pat Degan, Houston, USA

 This ensures that you don’t lose your plan.